Intel iGPU passthru to Proxmox VM

 Now we need to check if the GPU's Driver initialization is working.

-The output should include the renderD128
+The output should include the renderD128.

 In conclusion, successfully passing through an Intel iGPU to a Proxmox VM involves several critical steps, from modifying the GRUB configuration to ensuring the correct modules are loaded and the VM is properly configured.
 By following these steps, you can harness the power of your integrated GPU within a virtual environment, enhancing the performance and capabilities of your virtual machines.
 This process not only allows for better resource utilization but also opens up new possibilities for running graphically intensive applications within your VMs.